 The NUCOM unit is a support unit to help nursing students enrolled in the Nursing Clinical Skills unit develop their clinical communication capabilities.
 HECOM is offered for stage 2 Physiotherapy, Occupational Therapy and Exercise Sport Science students for the same purpose.
 Both support units are offered free of charge for students.

-Curtin College Summer school is designed for students who have failed the following units: Integrated Systems Anatomy & Physiology (HUMB1001/ISA1001S), Foundations of Biostatistics and Epidemiology (EPID1000/EPD1000) or Human Structure and Function (HUMB1000/HSF1000) or Indigenous Cultures and Health Behaviours (INDH1006/ICHB1006).
+Curtin College Summer school is designed for students who have failed the following units: Integrated Systems Anatomy & Physiology (HUMB1001/ISA1001S), Foundations of Biostatistics and Epidemiology (EPID1000/EPD1000), Human Structure and Function (HUMB1000/HSF1000) or Indigenous Cultures and Health Behaviours (INDH1006/ICHB1006).